nhatlonggunz/UseYourMachine/Readme.md

 - Creating Automaton and States.
     -   ```Hash```, ```operator==```, ```operator<```
 - Check if input is DFA (finish assignment 1)

-Todo:
 - Parse test vector.
 - Check if a word belongs to the automaton (finish assignment 2)

+Todo:
+- Handle the case where test vector is not present
 - Unit Test for assignment 1,2
+- Parsing regular expression